vladmandic/sd-fastvideo/README.md

 - All communication between browser and backend is done using raw websockets in real-time
 - Client maintains constant frame rate based on forward-adjusted server latency

+## Issues

+- VAE decode in separate process can cause decode corruption